d-nishi/go/solutionblog1.md

 # Simplify Kubernetes RBAC in Amazon EKS with open source Pulumi packages
 One of the most common areas Kubernetes operators struggle with in production involves creating and managing role-based access control (RBAC).
 This is so daunting that RBAC is often not implemented, or implemented halfway, or the configuration becomes impossible to maintain.
-In this post, we will contrast the traditional way of working with RBAC on EKS with using Pulumi — Pulumi makes RBAC on Kubernetes so easy that you'll never create an insecure cluster again!
+In this post, we will contrast the traditional way of working with RBAC on Amazon EKS using Pulumi — Pulumi makes RBAC on Kubernetes so easy that you'll never create an insecure cluster again!

 ## Prerequisites to work with Pulumi:
 [Install `pulumi` CLI](https://pulumi.io/quickstart/install.html) and set up your [AWS credentials](https://pulumi.io/quickstart/aws/setup.html).